Skip to Content

 5. Krause springs

-The springs are located on private property, they are very well maintained, and all are hidden in lush vegetation.
+The springs are located on private property, and I found it very well maintained, and all are hidden in lush vegetation.

 32 crystal clear springs that look like small waterfalls fill in the turquoise swimming hole nestled inside the dense forest.